A detailed survival guide to Oktoberfest, Munich. What to wear, dates, location, tips & tricks, and hotels.

 But despair not: Beer tents are not allowed to sell out all tables.
 A big portion of the tables (between 30 and 50 Percent!) can’t be reserved in advance and they are open to the public, meaning whoever is fastest.

 That being said: If you are standing in front of the tent early enough, there is a high chance that you can get in and find a table.
 This will be harder on the weekends and especially hard on the opening Saturday.
-If you really want to get a sip of that first beer of the year you will have to be in front of the tent around 8 am.
-Usually, you will already have huge queues in place by that time.
+If you really want to get a sip of that first beer of the year you will have to be in front of the tent around 9 am.

 Be careful not to choose a table that is reserved for the evening session: Beer is only sold at the table.
 You might be able to stay in the beer tent but without a table, things will get hard for you.
 Usually, there are signs indicating that the table will be reserved.
 If you are unsure, you can always ask your waitress.